divineniiquaye/flight-routing/README.md

 ---

-Please note that the following snippets only covers how to use this router in a project without an existing framework using [DefaultPilot] class.
+Please note that the following snippets only covers how to use this router in a project without an existing framework using [DefaultRouter] class.
 If you are using a framework or/and a different `Flight\Routing\Interfaces\RouterInterface` class instance in your project, the implementation varies.

 It's not required, but you can set `namespace method parameter's value to eg: 'Demo\\Controllers\\';` to prefix all routes with the namespace to your controllers.
 This will simplify things a bit, as you won't have to specify the namespace for your controllers on each route.